 Under Solvency II, the investment contract benefits and insurance contract liabilities required by UK GAAP are replaced by an assessment of the Technical Provisions, comprising BEL and the Risk Margin.
-The table below shows a comparison between the two reporting metrics.
+The table below shows a comparison between the reporting metrics.

 Technical Provisions Differences

-Value @ 31/12/2022 (£ millions)
+Value at 3 1 December 202 3 (£m)

 Statutory Accounts FRS102 Reallocation Recognition of Discretionary Elements Accounting Policy Differences Solvency II Value

-Unit-linked technical
+Unit-linked technical provisions

-provisions

--BEL 38.6 (0.2) (0.8) 37.5
+-BEL 38.2 0.2 (0.7) 37.8

--Risk Margin (0.1) (0.1)
+-Risk Margin - 1

-Life and Health technical
+Life and Health technical provisions

-provisions

--BEL 15.3 0.2 4.5 (0.9) 19.1
+-BEL 15.1 (0.2) 4.6 (0.9) 18.5

--Risk Margin 0.5 0.5
+-Risk Margin 0.2 0.2

-Gross Technical Provisions 53.9 0.0 4.5 (1.3) 57.1
+Gross Technical Provisions 53.4 - 4.6 (1.4) 56.5

 Reinsurance

--BEL (6.3) 0.2 (6.1)
+-BEL (6.0) 0.2 (5.8)

-Net Technical Provisions 47.6 0.0 4.5 (1.1) 51.0
+Net Technical Provisions 47.4 • 4.6 (1.2) 50.7

 The reallocation column shows differences in the categorisation of liabilities between the UK GAAP statutory accounts and Solvency II.
 The values shown are based on the basis used for the UK GAAP statutory accounts.
-The accounting policy differences reflect the differences between the two bases due to moving to the Solvency II basis and methodology.
-The reassessment of participations shows the allowance for future discretionary benefits allowed for within the calculation of the BEL.
+The recognition of discretionary elements column shows the allowance for future discretionary benefits allowed for within the calculation of the BEL.
+The accounting policy differences reflect the differences between the two valuation bases due to moving to the Solvency II basis and methodology.